If you want to learn how to open a coffee shop in Kentucky, you’ve come to the right place!

 Kentucky ranks 47th in coffee shops per capita, according to a study by Zoma Sleep.
 The study counted 8,527 Kentucky residents for every coffee shop in the Bluegrass state.

-Considering that 62 percent of Americans drink coffee, averaging three cups per day, it’s safe to say there’s room for many more coffee shops in Kentucky to serve both residents and the millions of annual visitors from other states and countries.
+Over 62 percent of Americans drink coffee, averaging three cups per day .
+So it’s safe to say there’s room for many more coffee shops in Kentucky.

 Small Kentucky Cities Present Big Opportunities

-With many counties in Kentucky underserved by major coffee chains, it might pay to consider starting a coffee shop in a small city or town outside of major metropolitan areas such as Bowling Green, Covington, Florence, Frankfort, Georgetown, Lexington, Louisville, and Owensboro.
+With many counties in Kentucky underserved by major coffee chains, it might pay to consider starting a coffee shop in a small city or town.

 The Bluegrass State is Open for Small Business

-Ranked 10th among the states for lowest cost of labor.
 Kentucky is a terrific place to open a coffee shop!
 The state offers low taxes, affordable real estate, vibrant communities and a well-established workforce.
+In fact, it’s ranked tenth among the states for lowest cost of labor.

-Home to over 355,998 small businesses, the State of Kentucky focuses on creating an environment where entrepreneurs can prosper.
+Home to over 355,998 small businesses, Kentucky focuses on creating an environment where entrepreneurs can prosper.

 Through the Kentucky Cabinet for Economic Development, the Bluegrass State offers export grants, tax credits, and capital funding to help small businesses establish a foothold in the business world.